Boiler Return Pipe Cold – How to Fix Boiler Flow?

-Why Temperatures Differ Between The Flow And Return
+Why Temperatures Differ Between the Flow and Return Water

 You’ll notice that the flow heats up quickly, and is usually hotter than the return pipe.

-This is because all pipework and radiators are cold when you fire up a boiler.
-They absorb some of the heat from the water, and so the water coming back via the return is cooler.
+This is because all pipe work and radiators are cold when you fire up a boiler.
+The pipes and rads absorb some of the heat, so the return water coming back is cooler.

-To circulate hot water quickly, boilers should be fitted with a minimum of 22mm sized copper flow and return pipe.
-This can rise to 28mm and beyond for large properties, or commercial boilers.
+To circulate hot water quickly, boilers should be fitted with a minimum of 22mm sized copper flow and return pipes.
+This requirement can rise to 28mm and beyond for large properties and commercial boilers.

 Boiler Return Pipe Problems

-When dealing with problems related to flow and return pipe temperatures, this is the most common; a cold boiler return pipe, even though the flow is hot.
+When dealing with problems related to flow and return pipe temperatures, this one is the most common; return pipe is cold, even though the flow pipe is hot.

-Naturally, the flow will heat up quicker than the return.
-But, if the return pipe isn’t getting hot (or at least warm), there are a few potential culprits.
+Naturally, the flow pipe will heat up quicker than the return.
+However, if the return pipe isn’t getting at least warm, there are a few potential culprits.

 #1 – Faulty Pump, Or Incorrect Speed Setting

-Once your boiler has heated the water, it’s the pump’s job to circulate this water around the system.
+Once your boiler has heated the water, it’s the central heating pump’s job to circulate this water around the system.

 - Dirty heating water blocking the pump